 Different Differences

-Can different Countries have different brands of treatment for vaginal atrophy?
+Can different Countries have different brands of vaginal atrophy treatment?

 Yes, so talk to your health care provider about your Country’s brands of vaginal lubricants, vaginal moisturizes, vaginal estrogen, systemic hormone therapies and more, that may be suitable for your vaginal symptoms.